typelevel/typelevel.github.com/collections/_posts/2024-11-21-new-code-of-conduct-committee-members.md

 #### Sam Pillsworth (she/her)

 > Hi, I'm Sam!
-I'm part of the Typelevel steering committee and now also the code of conduct committee!
+I'm part of the Typelevel Steering Committee and now also the code of conduct committee!
 I care deeply about the Typelevel community and creating a welcoming and supportive environment for everyone.
 I live in Canada, and when I'm not doing computer related activities I like to read books and play with my dog.

 #### Andrew Valencik (he/him)